philippe-lavoie/blender-fountain-addon/README.md

 + Click on a scene element
     - Notice the timeline moves
     - Notice the text cursor is moved
-+ Enable the 'show scene information' to view onscreen information about the scene.
++ Enable the 'show scene information' to view onscreen information about the scene inside the 3D viewport.
 + Add greasepencil or other elements to complete your story board

+## Disclaimer

+It's my first add-on for Blender, please let me know how to improve it.